 Kathy Hoy, EdD, RD, nutrition research manager for the PBH, says “Nutrients and phytochemicals appear to work synergistically, so maintaining a varied, colorful diet with healthful whole foods is a pragmatic approach to optimal nutrition.”

-Blueberries, Concord grapes, raisins, eggplant, and figs, for example, delay cellular aging and help the heart by blocking the formation of blood clots.
+Blueberries, Concord grapes, figs, and eggplants all contain anthocyanins, which offer powerful antioxidant benefits.
+This category of foods also help to delay cellular aging and help the heart by blocking the formation of blood clots.

-Spinach, avocados, asparagus, broccoli, kale, kiwi fruit, green tea, and green herbs (mint, rosemary, thyme, and basil), for example, are rich in cancer-blocking chemicals, which inhibit the action of cancer-causing carcinogens.
+Including spinach, avocados, asparagus, broccoli, kale, kiwi fruit, green tea, and green herbs (mint, rosemary, thyme, and basil), this group of fruits and vegetables get its green hue from the presence of chlorophylls.
+Green leafy vegetables and herbs (such as spinach, kale, mint, basil, etc.), kiwifruit, asparagus, broccoli are some of the ingredients that are rich in cancer-blocking chemicals, which inhibit the action of cancer-causing carcinogens.

 Vitamin C and fiber are abundant in apples, and this tasty fruit comes in many varieties and colors.
 What’s not to love?